MichaelCade/argocd-kasten/readme.md

 # Argo CD and kasten

 This is a very simple example of how we can integrate kasten with argo cd.
-It's volontary kept very simple so that you can
+It's volontary kept very simple be cause we focus on using kasten withing a [pre-sync phase](https://argoproj.github.io/argo-cd/user-guide/sync-waves/) in Argo CD.

-## Install argocd
+## Install Argo CD

 ```
 kubectl create namespace argocd